Hello, today’s interview is with Gwendolyn Javor, author of the Absurdimals.

-I will say, though, I’m extremely grateful that I found the strength to be where I am today, doing what I am most passionate about.
-It’s been a long journey of personal growth, and I’ve certainly had support along the way; but, at the end of the day, I do give myself credit for overcoming those obstacles.
+I will say, though, I’m incredibly grateful that I found the strength to be where I am today, doing what I am most passionate about.
+It’s been a long journey of personal growth, and I’ve certainly had support along the way, but I do give myself credit for overcoming those obstacles.

 Many authors and bloggers have trouble finding time to write.
 Do you have any tips?

-Another option could be to replace, at least some of, the time normally spent watching tv or being on the internet.
+Another option could be to replace, at least some of, the time typically spent watching tv or being on the internet.

 What authors are you digging right now?
 And why?

-Lately I’ve been reading all of Dr. Michael Newton’s books on “Life Between Life Hypnosis.”
-Spirituality has been a major theme for me in the last year and a half, so it’s those types of books that I’m drawn to.
+Lately, I’ve been reading all of Dr. Michael Newton’s books on “Life Between Life Hypnosis.”
+Spirituality has been a significant theme for me in the last year and a half, so it’s those types of books that I’m drawn to.

 I also am a fan of Michio Kaku.
 His books combine discussions of the future of science with philosophy and make for thoughtful considerations as to where science and spirituality meet.